paladin-t/b8/docs/manual.md

 * `SIMG i, sx, sy, sw, sh, x, y [, w [, h, r = 0, q = 0, fx = FALSE, fy = FALSE]]`: stretches rectangle from a quantized image `sx, sy, sw, sh`, and draws in rectangle `x, y, w, h`
 	* `w`: defaults to `sw`
 	* `h`: defaults to `sh`

+* `IGET i, x, y`: gets the color index of a quantized image, at a specific position
+* `ISET i, x, y, v`: sets the color index of a quantized image, at a specific position
+	* `v`: color index

 ## Input